 Stepping into the role of a superior is challenging.
 You must establish your role, earn the trust of your subordinates, take charge of all the responsibilities of the position, and lead your subordinates forward.
 All of which usually must happen quickly and simultaneously.

+The training helps you internalize the cornerstones of your newly acquired work role.
 The role of the superior differs from that of the director.
 A superior is more firmly involved with everyday work on a practical level.
-They provide guidance, help, and development.
-The challenge is also different in case you come from outside the organization, or if you are stepping up to team leader from within the organization.
+Superiors provide guidance, help, and development.
+The training provides skills in leadership communication, giving feedback, and other vital everyday leadership tasks.

 A tailored, well-planned training or coaching will provide you with the means to quickly take charge of your new position as superior, saving you time and effort and enabling you to concentrate on what is most important: leading your subordinates towards the expected goals and results.